Security Model

 ⚠ Out of scope

-- Keyloggers on your device
+- Keyloggers or malware on your device

-- Social engineering
+- Phishing and social engineering

 Layers of protection